 - An HTML-enabled browser is required to launch a browser console.

 - Browser consoles and their related features should be activated for the client.

 - Verify that you have whitelisted the needed IPs as listed in Public IP addresses.

 - Whitelisted IPs must have both inbound and outbound communication to access remote consoles.

 - Device Manager and Console Manage permissions are enabled.

-- Protocol is enabled on the target device.
-Example: SSH, RDP
+- The protocol is enabled on the target device, such as SSH, RDP, or Telnet.

 - Port numbers are checked for launching the remote console.